abhinandu790/Ecosphere/README.md

 - **Community:** `CommunityEvent` model with join/complete actions, host/participant tracking, points, and leaderboard feed via `/api/leaderboard/`.
 - **Media:** `/api/uploads/receipt/` streams files directly into Cloudflare R2 using `boto3` so receipts/bills can be stored with EcoScan and EcoWatt entries.
 - **Automation:** Celery workers (brokered by Redis) now ship with periodic beat schedules to send reminders and recompute scores/badges.
 Cloudflare Cron can ping these tasks in production.
-- **PostgreSQL-first:** `DATABASE_URL` points to Postgres by default and the custom user now authenticates by unique email to match the mobile login flow.
+- **PostgreSQL-first:** `DATABASE_URL` now defaults to the Insforge cluster (`dgztdaj5.us-west.database.insforge.app:5432/insforge`) with SSL required, and the custom user authenticates by unique email to match the mobile login flow.

 ### API surface (authenticated unless noted)
 - `POST /api/auth/register/` (open) – create an account with role selection.